-Moda came into the exchange in 2020 in Alaska and expanded its coverage to include Fairbanks North Star Borough, Prince of Wales Hyder County, and Ketchikan Gateway County.
+Moda entered the exchange in 2020 in Alaska and expanded its coverage to include Fairbanks North Star Borough, Prince of Wales Hyder County, and Ketchikan Gateway County.

 Health insurance in Alaska is expensive.
-The only way is to opt for a higher out-of-pocket plan to get a lower premium.
-You will likely have a higher premium if you have a plan with low out-of-pocket costs.
+The only way is to opt for a higher out-of-pocket plan for a lower premium.
+You will likely have a higher premium with a plan with low out-of-pocket costs.

 Your individual health plan costs depend on the type of plan you choose.
 The more coverage you get, the higher the cost.

 Cost can also vary from county to county.
-People in Juneau expect to pay a bit more than Anchorage, Fairbanks, Kenai Peninsula, or the Matanuska-Sustina area for individual health insurance and family plans.
+People in Juneau expect to pay more than Anchorage, Fairbanks, Kenai Peninsula, or the Matanuska-Sustina area for individual health insurance and family plans.

 Residents in Alaska might qualify for subsidies through Alaska’s Health Insurance Marketplace.
-It’s run through the federal government, and you apply for it through healthcare.gov.
+It’s run through the federal government, and you apply through healthcare.gov.